Active Transportation Plan

 - Provide guidance on ways to improve local pedestrian and bicycle planning and design efforts.

-Public participation is an essential component to help develop a Master Plan that will address the needs of Pennsylvania’s bicycle and pedestrian community.
-All members of the public are encouraged to view the interactive webinars and informational presentations that will be held over the course of the project.
-Links to the webinars will be provided here after they take place.
+Public participation was an essential component to help develop an Active Transportation Plan that addresses the needs of Pennsylvania’s bicycle and pedestrian community.
+All members of the public were encouraged to view the interactive webinars and informational presentations that were held over the course of the project.